- Compared: switch feel The reviewer compares the G502 X switch feel with optical switches used on the Basilisk V3.

 How does the scroll wheel perform?

-Opinions are mixed.
-Some reviewers like the dual-mode or hyperfast/free-scroll feature, while others dislike the plastic feel, loud ratcheting, or buggy-feeling infinite scroll.
+Opinions are split.
+Some reviewers loved the free-scroll mode, but others disliked the plastic wheel, loud ratcheting, or buggy-feeling infinite scroll.

 Is it comfortable for small hands?